Impact of first-order phase transitions on dark matter production in the scotogenic model: The phase transitions

-Note that if we consider the masses of the inert scalars heavier than $\mathcal{O}(1)$ TeV, the PT tends to be one-step and becomes weakly first-order or continuous (second-order or cross-over) because of approaching the decoupling limit.
-In these cases, the mass shifts for the inert scalars caused by the PTs become small, and the PTs would not affect the dark matter production.
-In fact, a large mass shift for the inert scalars is required to give an impact on the dark matter production, as will be seen in Sec.~\ref{sec:4.1}.
+Note that if we consider the masses of the inert scalars heavier than $\mathcal{O}(1)$ TeV, the PTs tend to be one-step and become weakly first-order or continuous (second-order or cross-over) because the inert scalar masses approach the decoupling limit.
+In this case, the mass shifts for the inert scalars caused by the PTs become small, and the PTs would not affect the dark matter production.
+In fact, a large mass shift for the inert scalars is required to have an impact on the dark matter production, as will be seen in Sec.~\ref{sec:4.1}.